Anurag47-ak/ARITHMETIC-LOGIC-UNIT-ALU-/README.md

 The results matched the expected binary outputs perfectly, which confirmed that my ALU was working correctly for all the operations.

 Conclusion:
 This was my first real digital design task using Verilog, and I learned a lot from it.
 I got to understand how ALUs work at a hardware level and how to write clean and testable Verilog code.
 I also learned how to write a testbench and simulate my design to verify its functionality.
-This task was a great starting point and I’m excited to take on more complex designs in the coming weeks of my internship.
+This task was a great starting point and I am excited to take on more complex designs in the coming weeks of my internship.